JGuan-lab/SRGS/README.md

     Area under the curve: 0.8051

 ### 3.3.1 Run SRGS with the dropout data
-The resulting linkList matrix contains the ranking of links.
-Each row corresponds to a regulatory link.
-The first column shows the regulator, the second column shows the target gene, and the last column indicates the weight of the link.

     library(SRGS)

     data<-read.table('/data/Simulate/With dropout/Size50/data/50/Ecoli1.txt',sep = ',')
     net<-read.table('/data/Simulate/With dropout/Size50/gold standards/InSilicoSize50-Ecoli1_goldstandard.tsv')

     set.seed(30)
-    predictNetwork <- SRGS(data, TRUE, 0.6, iter = 10, k = 1, stepsize = 0.01, num.cores=1)
+    predictNetwork <- SRGS(data, TRUE, 0.6, iter = 10, k = 1, stepsize = 0.01, num.cores=1) # when SRGS is tested on a sparse expression data, the parameter 'dropout' should be set as TRUE.

-    ###run with parallel###
+    ### If one would like to run in parallel, SRGS can provide parallel computing by using the function of parSRGS instead ###
     predictNetwork <- parSRGS(data, TRUE, iter = 10, k = 1, stepsize = 0.01, num.cores = 5)

     > predictNetwork[1:5,]
       regulatoryGene targetGene     weight
     1             G2         G1 0.04123711